vinimdocarmo/node-peak-finding/readme.md

 # node-peak-finding [![Build Status](https://travis-ci.org/vinimdocarmo/node-peak-finding.svg?branch=master)](https://travis-ci.org/vinimdocarmo/node-peak-finding) [![Coverage Status](https://coveralls.io/repos/vinimdocarmo/node-peak-finding/badge.svg)](https://coveralls.io/r/vinimdocarmo/node-peak-finding) [![devDependency Status](https://david-dm.org/vinimdocarmo/node-peak-finding/dev-status.svg)](https://david-dm.org/vinimdocarmo/node-peak-finding) [![Code Climate](https://codeclimate.com/github/vinimdocarmo/node-peak-finding/badges/gpa.svg)](https://codeclimate.com/github/vinimdocarmo/node-peak-finding)

-Find an element in an array where the element peak.
+Find an element in an array where the element peaks.

-**A element is a peak if this element is larger or equal to both the elements on its sides.**
+**In the One-Dimensional version a element is a peak if this element is larger or equal to both the elements on its sides.**

+**In the Two-Dimensional version a element is a peak if this element is larger or equal to all the elements on its sides (North, south, west and east sides).**

 ## Install